big32mike/bhouse.github.io/_posts/2014-01-12-hiring-an-ops-manager.md

 I also really liked the job description we published for the position.
 It was clear the objectives were to spend time focusing on the team and individuals.
-Priorities would around fostering team communication, individual career development, keeping everyone's work challenging and engaging without being overloaded.
+Priorities would center around fostering team communication, individual career development, keeping everyone's work challenging and engaging without being overloaded.